Introduction

 - Lack of flexibility in a fast-changing market – insurers needed tools that could quickly adapt to new conditions to stay competitive.

-- Scattered configurations – product rules and versions were dispersed across multiple files and systems, making consistent updates nearly impossible.
+- Scattered configurations – the scope of product rules and versions was broad and dispersed across multiple files and systems, making consistent updates nearly impossible.

 Impact on Time-to-Market

 If the rules engine were removed, customizing insurance processes and launching new products would slow dramatically.
+Instead of being able to deploy product updates in hours, insurers would face turnaround times of weeks or even months.
 Without quick adjustments, products risk falling behind competitors.
 For agents, the inability to generate tailored offers based on the latest market data would erode their competitive edge.

 Beyond Insurance Products: Claims and Fraud Detection